chistopher/LAOG/README.md

 # Test Series Scripts

 The test series generation scripts require a compiled version of the CLI to generate the graphs.
-Pass it as the first and only argument.
+Pass it as the first and only argument to the bash script.
+The SLURM script takes no arguments, but expects the executable in the working directory.
 A precompiled executable of the CLI for current Unix systems can be found at ``./fsoc/laogen``.
 It is statically linked against the LAOG-Library, the C standard library, and the C++ standard library.
 Since the pseudo-randomness of our implementation is not cross-plattform, we strongly recommend to use and archive a static executable (or just use our precompiled one).